StarKRE22/Atomic/Docs/BestPractices/UsingInlineActions.md

-# 📌 Using Inline Actions
+# 📌 Using Inline Actions with Entities

 **InlineAction** is ideal for creating actions for specific game objects using **lambda expressions**, making it easy to define custom behavior inline for events, commands, or reactive systems.